T.COHN (SUPERIOR) AND THOMAS

 Smaller crate.
 NONE IN STOCK

 T.Cohn's first military battleground playsets were filled with LIDO soldiers in green and gray.
-Later they made their own figures about 40/45mm in scale that were knock offs of Marx and Monogram figures.
-Their vehicles were knockoffs of AIRFIX items and made in about 1/72 scale.
+With Lido announcing they were for sale in 1963 T.Cohn made their own figures about 40/45mm in scale that were knock offs of Marx and Monogram figures.
+Their vehicles were made in about 1/72 scale and Airfix made some very similar ones a few years later.
 There are two different MG tops that could be placed either on the APC or on the tripod for the infantry.
 Hard plastic accessories were closer to 60mm in scale.

 Top row are Marx GI copies, 2nd row Marx Marines copies and the bottom two rows are copies of Monogram model kit figures.
 Several shades of green and gray were used over the years.